rse/unix-under-windows/README.md

    Notice:

-   > Don't panic: we have to `exec` the command here to release the current user's shell
+   > Don't panic: We have to `exec` the command here to release the current user's processes
-   > and let `usermod` proceeed and this will immediately close the Unix terminal.
+   > and this way let `usermod` proceeed.
+This will immediately close the Unix terminal.

 ## Configure Unix Shell Environment